 9 Reasons You'll Love Living and Working in Detroit

 1. The startup community is booming, which means your career options are limitless.

 These days it’s unusual to stay at a job for more than a few years.
 In Detroit, the startup scene is exploding, which means you’ll never run out of career moves.
 Don't take our word for it.
-Check out these numbers:
+Check out these numbers from Detroit Regional Partnership:

 2. Detroit is innovative.

 We’re considered one of the top 10 innovative hubs in the U.S., outranking cities like Chicago, Denver, and Portland.
+And for emerging tech hubs, Detroit ranks #1.
 We're obviously known for our innovations in the auto industry, but areas like tech and the life sciences are also seeing a surge in development too.

 3. Detroit is literally for everybody.